Austin Hedges Player Props: Pirates vs. Marlins

 Marlins Pitching Rankings

-- The Marlins pitching staff ranks first in MLB with a collective 9.6 strikeouts per nine innings.
+- The pitching staff for the Marlins has a collective 9.6 K/9, the second-best in MLB.

-- The Marlins have a 4.09 team ERA that ranks 14th across all league pitching staffs.
+- The Marlins have a 4.08 team ERA that ranks 14th among all league pitching staffs.

-- Marlins pitchers combine to surrender 79 total home runs at a rate of one per game (to rank 13th in baseball).
+- The Marlins allow the ninth-fewest home runs in baseball (79 total, one per game).

-- Luzardo makes the start for the Marlins, his 16th of the season.
-He is 6-5 with a 4.09 ERA and 94 strikeouts in 83 2/3 innings pitched.
+- Hoeing (1-1 with a 2.70 ERA and 27 strikeouts in 30 2/3 innings pitched) makes the start for the Marlins, his fourth of the season.

-- The left-hander's last appearance was on Sunday against the Washington Nationals, when he tossed six innings, surrendering two earned runs while allowing five hits.
+- In his last time out on Monday, the right-hander threw four scoreless innings against the Toronto Blue Jays while surrendering three hits.

+- The 26-year-old has put up an ERA of 2.70, with 8.1 strikeouts per nine innings, in 17 games this season.
+Opponents are batting .257 against him.

 © 2023 Data Skrive.
 All rights reserved.